aredn/documentation/arednGettingStarted/node_status.rst

   - ``errors`` represents the number of retransmission errors detected on the link.

   - ``mbps`` is an estimate of the data rate achieved across any radio (RF) link.
 This column may show zero if the data being transmitted between these nodes is not sufficient for the metric to be calculated.

+  - ``dist`` is the line of sight distance between your node and the remote node, calculated from the GPS coordinates if they are entered for both nodes.

 Right Column
 ------------